 This image is featured on the Earth from Space video programme.

 An urban sprawl engulfs San Francisco Bay in a sea of lights.
-The three bridges Oakland Bay Bridge, San Mateo Bridge and Dumbarton Bridge light up as straight lines connecting the coasts.
-From top right going clockwise freeways pass through Oakland, Hayward, Fremont, San Jose, Palo Alto, Redwood City, San Mateo and San Francisco.
+The three bridges – Oakland Bay Bridge, San Mateo Bridge and Dumbarton Bridge – glow as straight lines connecting the coasts.
+From top right going clockwise, freeways pass through Oakland, Hayward, Fremont, San Jose, Palo Alto, Redwood City, San Mateo and San Francisco.

 The bright lights of the cities are themselves surrounded by natural parks.
-Passed the coastal Eastern Bay Regional Parks to the right, the cities of Pleasanton and Walnut Creek keep the dark wilderness at bay with their street lighting.
-To the left, aside from the Half Moon Bay Airport on the coast, blackness prevails: the Pacific Ocean.
+Past the coastal Eastern Bay Regional Parks to the right, the cities of Pleasanton and Walnut Creek keep the dark wilderness at bay with their street lighting.
+To the left, apart from the Half Moon Bay Airport on the coast, the blackness of the Pacific Ocean prevails.

-This image was taken on 23 December 2012 by an astronaut on the International Space Station.
-Circling Earth at an altitude of around 400 km astronauts witness the beauty of our planet from a unique vantage point.
+This image was taken on 23 December 2012 from the International Space Station.
+Circling Earth at an altitude of around 400 km, astronauts witness the beauty of our planet from a unique vantage point.
 At night, human settlements can be seen as street lighting illuminates the sky.
 ESA developed an automatic camera tripod that compensates for the speed of the Space Station flying at 28 800 km/h to take sharper pictures at night.

 This sprinkling of cosmic glitter makes up the galaxy known as ESO 149-3, located some 20 million light-years away from us.
 It is an example of an irregular galaxy, characterised by its amorphous, undefined shape — a property that sets it apart from its perhaps more photogenic spiral and elliptical relatives.
 Around one quarter of all galaxies are thought to be irregular-type galaxies.